 In many hospitals, children with heart conditions receive care in general pediatric intensive care units.
 A CICU, however, is a specialized hospital inpatient unit especially for babies, children, teens and young adults who are critically ill with heart conditions.
 Additionally, adults who were born with a congenital heart condition are treated in a CICU.
 The unit is staffed with cardiac critical care providers, including dedicated nursing staff and other professionals focused solely on heart care.
 Research shows that care in a CICU can improve a child’s recovery — and provide a better experience for patients and their families.

-No other congenital heart surgery program in Kentucky, Ohio or Southern Indiana is ranked higher by the Society of Thoracic Surgeons star rating system than the Norton Children’s Heart Institute Pediatric Cardiothoracic Surgery Program.
 With the Jennifer Lawrence Cardiac Intensive Care Unit at Norton Children’s Hospital, there is the ability to help the sickest patients in our region achieve even better outcomes.